Luis-Rosario-Alers/BankOps/CONTRIBUTING.md

 - `chore`: 🔧 Other changes that don't modify src or test files
 - `revert`: ⏪️ Reverts a previous commit

-### Scope

-The scope should be the name of the module affected (folder name or other boundary).

 ### Subject

 The subject contains a succinct description of the change: